SharpKoi/NeuralNetwork-Education/README.md

-# Neural Network
+# Neural Network - Education
-A simple api for building a neural network model easily.
+This project is for education.
+It is not so effective but clear and beginner-friendly.

+If you are currently studying deep learning or one who is interested at neural network, this project may help you.

-To see usage example please read the `dnn_demo.ipynb`.
+To see usage please read the `dnn_demo.ipynb`.